 What You Need in a High-Yield Online Savings Account

-The differences between the best savings accounts are even smaller than your choices with checking accounts.
-For a real savings account, other than the interest rate, the main things you want are a good website and/or app and a lack of hidden fees.
+For a real savings account, other than the interest rate, the main things you want are a good website and/or app, a lack of hidden fees and good customer service.

 High-Yield Online Savings Account Features You Want

-- Good website and app.
-There’s little excuse for a bank to have a clunky website and app in 2022.
+• Good website and app.
+There’s little excuse for a bank to have a clunky website and app.
 You should be able to access your account easily.
 Many bank websites and apps have features like savings goals that allow you to allocate the money in your savings account to things like an emergency fund or a family vacation.

 Things To Avoid